Our Bylaws

 a.
 Membership entitles a member to purchase the requisite number of Impact Unit’s for the property and to take delivery of water provided by the Association.

-ARTICLE V – ANNUAL AND SPECIAL MEETINGS OF THE MEMBERSHIP
+ARTICLE V – REGULAR BOARD MEETINGS, ANNUAL AND SPECIAL MEETINGS OF THE MEMBERSHIP

 a.
-The annual meeting of the Association shall be held at a place and time (generally in September or October) as determined by the Board and such annual meeting may be in addition to or in lieu of the regular Board meeting for that month.
+The annual meeting of the Association shall be held in the month of November at a place and time as determined by the Board and such annual meeting may be in addition to or in lieu of the regular Board meeting for that month.

 b.
-Special meetings may be held upon the presentation of a petition with at least three percent (3%) of the eligible votes of the membership or a majority of the Board.
+Special meetings of the Membership may be held upon a majority vote of the Board, or presentation of a petition with at least ten percent (10 %) of the eligible votes of the membership.

 c.
 Notice of annual meetings or special meetings shall be provided to the Members at least twenty (20) days prior to each meeting, specifying the starting time, place, and agenda for that meeting.

 d.
-An approved proxy form shall be included with the Notice of each special or annual meeting.
+A board approved proxy form shall be included with the Notice of each special or annual meeting.

 C. Voting